TomSgrizzi/tomsgrizzi.github.io/content/python_projects/citebuzz.md

 - **Failed Retrieval:** If the request to the LingBuzz URL fails (e.g., non-200 HTTP status code), an error message is returned:

     ```json
-        "error": "Failed to retrieve the webpage.
+       "Failed to retrieve the webpage.
 Status code: [status_code]"
     ```

 - **Missing Content:** If required content cannot be found on the page, an error message is returned:

     ```json
-        "error": "The required content could not be found on the page."
+        "The required content could not be found on the page."
     ```

 - **Missing URL Parameter:** If the `url` parameter is not provided in the request, a 400 Bad Request error is returned:

     ```json
-        "error": "URL is required"
+       "URL is required"
     ```

 ## Development